-INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
-It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
-It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-PREREQUISITE: Reading placement assessment equivalent or COREQUISITE: 10838105 Intro to Reading and Study Skills
+INTRODUCTION TO PSYCHOLOGY...introduces the students to a survey of the multiple aspects of human behavior.
+Involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
+Directs student to an insightful understanding of the complexities of human relationships in personal, social, & vocational settings.
+PREREQ: Reading plcmnt assmnt equiv or COREQ: 10838105 Intro to Rdg & Study Skills

-MECHANICAL DRIVE SYSTEMS...prepares the learner to use tools and fasteners safely; identify belt and chain drive components; install and adjust belt and chain drives; apply bearing and lubrication information; perform coupling alignment using straight edge, feeler gauge, and dial indicator and laser methods; identify various gear drives; calculate gear ratios; and analyze first-, second-, and third-class levers.
+MECHANICAL DRIVE SYSTEMS... prepares the learner to use tools and fasteners safely; identify belt and chain drive components; install and adjust belt and chain drives; apply bearing and lubrication information; perform coupling alignment using straight edge, feeler gauge, and dial indicator and laser methods; identify various gear drives; calculate gear ratios; and analyze first-, second-, and third-class levers.

 ORAL/INTERPERSONAL COMMUNICATION...provides students with the skills to develop speaking, verbal and nonverbal communication, and listening skills through individual speeches, group activities, and other projects.
 COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent

 PROGRAMMABLE CONTROLLERS - ALLEN BRADLEY...prepares the student to understand basic PLC structure and terminology; learn to create and troubleshoot basic PLC programs using the RSLOGIX 500 software and the RSLINX communication software; become familiar with communicating with programming SLC-500 PLCs.
 This course is highly computer based.
-This class qualifies for 64 hours of Continuing Education Units (CEUs) for Electricians.

-SOLAR TECHNICIAN 1 LAB...provides hands-on lab-based environment where you learn basic parts of photovoltaic systems, complete a solar site assessment, and learn how to size a solar system for desired power output, as well as to work safely around solar electric equipment.
+SOLAR TECHNICIAN 1 LAB...provides a hands-on lab-based environment where students learn the basic parts of photovoltaic systems, complete a solar site assessment, and learn how to size a solar system for desired power output, as well as to work safely around solar electric equipment.

 TURBINE MAINTENANCE...prepares learners to climb, inspect and service wind turbines; use torque fasteners; check gearbox lubrication; add grease to moving and exposed parts; verify good electrical connections; perform an overall "system check" and routine maintenance on a wind energy system; in addition to fault determination and troubleshooting.
 Students will incorporate wind industry best safety practices, must be prepared to climb multiple times in a day, and work full days outside in varying weather conditions.
-PREREQUISITES: 10620110 AC Fundamentals, 10620138 Programmable Controllers-Allen Bradley, 10620104 Fluid Power 2 and 10804113 College Tech Math 1A or 10804115 College Tech Math 1 and COREQUISITE: 10482124 Wind Technician 3 Lab
+COREQUISITE: 10482124 Wind Technician 3 Lab